IDMNYU/audiolab/docs/rules.md

 - Audio research lab
 - Sound electronics workshop
 - Multi-channel audio room
-- Audio recording studio

 ...each of which is supported by different equipment.

 *What the Audio Lab is not:*

+The IDM Audio Lab is **not a conventional recording studio**.
+If you need to record live musicians, do DAW-based audio production, etc., the audio lab in the [370 Jay Street Media Commons](https://www.nyu.edu/life/campus-resources/370-jay-street.html) is a more appropriate facility to use.
+In addition, the academic programs in [Music Technology](https://steinhardt.nyu.edu/programs/music-technology) (Steinhardt) and [Recorded Music](https://tisch.nyu.edu/clive-davis-institute) (Tisch) have extensive recording studio facilities.

-The IDM Audio Lab is **not a commercial recording studio**.
-Under no circumstances can you bring clients in to record and then charge them money.
+The IDM Audio Lab is **not a commercial studio**.
+Under no circumstances can you bring clients in to work with the equipment and then charge them money.

-The Audio Lab is **not a social space**.
-If you're not working with the equipment, please find another place to hang out so that other folks can come in and work.

 ## Lab Rules